 Having fun To ensure support of our projects we run events such as our annual Ball.
 In 2014 and 2015 we put on Halloween Balls at the home of one of our members with attendance of 70 to 100 people.

-This year we are having a Red Gala Night to promote Equal Pay Day at the same venue.
+In 2016 we held the Red Gala Night to promote Equal Pay Day at the same venue.

 Meeting Date and Place

 BPW Coffs Harbour dinner meetings are usually held on the second Tuesday of every month.
 The venue, speakers and topics change each month, so join our mailing list to keep abreast with what is coming up.